mackenziekbrooks/dci102-f18-humanities-data/grading.md

 * Blog posts (1 point each).
 You can write up to 2 posts per unit.
 Topics and due dates can be found on the assignments page.
 * Activities (1 point each).
 You can earn up to 2 points per unit by completing activities begun in class.
+* Speakers (1 point each).
+You can earn up to 2 points by attending relevant speaker events and writing a blog post about the talk.
+Relevant speakers will be included on the schedule.

 If you're unable to attend class, please notify me before class begins.
 Each unexcused absence will deduct 5 points from your final grade.